Picsart-AI-Research/Zero-Painter/README.md

-# Zero-Painter: Training-Free Layout Control for Text-to-Image Synthesis [CVPR]
+# Zero-Painter: Training-Free Layout Control for Text-to-Image Synthesis [CVPR 2024]

 This repository is the official implementation of [Zero-Painter](https://arxiv.org/abs/2406.04032).